HeZhang1994/hypergraph-matching/README.md

 This is a **Matlab** implementation of **hyper-graph matching** based multi-source image correspondences.

-The method is presented in [Game theoretic hypergraph matching for multi-source image correspondences (2017)](https://www.researchgate.net/publication/305696390_Game_Theoretic_Hypergraph_Matching_for_Multi-source_Image_Correspondences).
+The method is presented in [Game theoretic hypergraph matching for multi-source image correspondences](https://www.researchgate.net/publication/305696390_Game_Theoretic_Hypergraph_Matching_for_Multi-source_Image_Correspondences).

 ## Dependency